research

 People living with early-stage Alzheimer’s disease have relatively preserved empathy and socioemotional skills and they may provide support to caregivers, rather than solely being recipients of care.

-Our ongoing research examines empathy, social experiences, and well-being among older couples coping with early-stage Alzheimer’s disease.
+Our study examined empathy, social experiences, and well-being among older couples coping with early-stage Alzheimer’s disease.